Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Acknowledgments

 \section{Acknowledgments}

+The KONECT project would not have been possible without the effort of many people who have made datasets available and also helped the project in many different ways.
+KONECT is maintained by Jérôme Kunegis at the University of Namur, Belgium.
+In the past, KONECT was also maintained by Daniel Dünker, Holger Heinz, and Martina Sekulla at the University of Koblenz--Landau in Koblenz, Germany.

+We owe much of the datasets in KONECT to researchers of many different fields of science from all around the world who contributed datasets to the public, and to KONECT in particular.
+The list of contributors would be too long to list, so instead we refer to the online list of datasets for links to dataset sources and citations relevant to each network.\footnote{\url{http://konect.cc/networks/}}

-The Koblenz Network Collection would not have been possible without the effort of many people who have published network datasets.
-KONECT is maintained by Jérôme Kunegis, Daniel Dünker and Holger Heinz.
-KONECT was also support by funding from multiple research projects.
-The research leading to these results has received funding from the European Community's Seventh Frame Programme under grant agreement n\textsuperscript{o}~257859, \href{http://robust-project.eu/}{ROBUST} and 287975, \href{http://www.socialsensor.eu/}{SocialSensor}.
+KONECT was also supported by funding from multiple research projects.
+The research leading to these results has received funding from the European Community's Seventh Frame Programme under grant agreements n\textsuperscript{o}~257859, \href{http://robust-project.eu/}{ROBUST}, 287975, \href{http://www.socialsensor.eu/}{SocialSensor}, and 610928, \href{http://revealproject.eu/}{REVEAL}, as well as the project \href{http://nouvelles.unamur.be/upnews.2015-10-01.8995593781}{IDEES -- L'Internet de Demain pour développer les Entreprises, l'Économie et la Société} (ERDF/FEDER -- Wallonia/Wallonie).